UK Grandparent Access Rights in 2021 – (what you NEED to know)

 Step 4 – Court Hearing

-People are often very worried about attending a court hearing.
+Understandably, people are often very worried about attending a court hearing.
 Everyone who works in the court, whether they are a District Judge, a family magistrate or a legal advisor to the court, do the work because they wish to help families.
 It is not like a criminal court, where someone is going to be found guilty or not guilty.
 The environment is more supportive, as everyone recognises that there is a child at the centre of the proceedings.
+In recent years, the family court is making a conscious effort to create a less formal environment in family cases.
+For example, lawyers very rarely wear full court dress in the family court – it most certainly is not like the criminal court that you see on the TV!

 During the hearing, the applicant (you) and the respondent (the parent of your grandchild) will put forward their evidence.
 You will need to explain how you have been involved in the lives of your grandchildren and the negative impact that not having contact will have on them.
 The court, when making their decision, will also consider the CAFCASS Officer’s report, which comes with recommendations.